 To figure out how to approach your different audiences, start thinking about what you already know about them.
 (This is where market research would come in, if we wanted to get deeply into it, but you probably already know enough about these audiences to get started.)
+Consider what:

-- What phase of life are they in?
+- Phase of life are they in?